holos-run/holos/doc/design/v1beta1/rendering.md

 fold over TaskSet metadata — the Go tooling still knows nothing of profiles and roles structurally, honoring the
 [layer-model normative rule](README.md#normative-the-go-tooling-knows-only-platform--component).
-This listing is the input to the Phase 4 rendered-resource round-trip verification specified in [resources.md](resources.md).
-Because every task is a hermetic function of its declared inputs, the listing is also the natural seam for future content-addressed caching of task outputs — a deferred design this chapter does not foreclose.
+The listing is the input to the Phase 4 rendered-resource round-trip verification of [resources.md](resources.md), and — because every task is a hermetic function of its declared inputs — the natural seam for future content-addressed caching, a deferred design this chapter does not foreclose.

 ## Worked example: three components, two sharing a chart